moyin15/event-management/README.md

 The project also includes a search/filter function and a simulated confirmation email (no actual emails sent).

 ## Overview of the project
+ ** This project is an Event Management System designed to help organize and manage school or campus events.
+It allows users to register for events, and lets the admin create, edit, and delete events.
+The system also helps keep track of participants and makes sure that no event goes beyond its capacity.
+The project was developed using PHP, MySQL, HTML, CSS, JavaScript, and Bootstrap.
+It was a group project aimed at learning how to build a functional Web application that handles real-world event registration and management tasks.

 🔗 Group members, matric number and contribution
 ```markdown